Snuggle up on a cold night with this delicious crock pot pheasant stew.

 Pheasants are one of the greatest tasting wild game birds, and there are a ton of great ways to prepare them.
+It's little wonder pheasant hunting is so popular these days.

 The hearty flavor in this pheasant stew will make this recipe an instant favorite.